tenaciousRas/ledwax-photon-firmware/README.md

 # Develop & Contribute
 LEDWax-Photon is a C/C++ project targeted at ARM GNU EABI cross-tools compiling, specifically for the Photon/STM platform.
 To compile this software from scratch you need a cross-compiler toolchain, such as the ones found at https://launchpad.net/gcc-arm-embedded/.

-The code started out as standard C compiled against g++, but it's been refactored for c++.
-There are multiple branches.
-The "master" branch is considered stable, but it's currently just a stub.
-As of the version 0.1, no branch is considered stable.
+The "master" branch shall be considered stable, but it's currently just a stub.
+As of version 0.2, no branch is considered stable.
+Version 0.2 is the latest as of 01/2016.

+## Architectural Concepts
+The LEDWax-Phton firmware is built with a custom temporal multi-threading model.
+There should never be a need to use delay().
+Instead of delay's, new features should rely on state-machines that have the same effect.
+There are currently two state machines.
+They can be re-used for new features, or new state machines can be added.

+The second major concept utilized by LEDWax is to prefer runtime over compile-time configuration.
+This has a major impact on design decisions and runtime performance risks.
+For example it impacts decisions such as:  special attention must be taken to manage memory, hardcoded variable sizes and arrays are usually unacceptable, use of C++ Class templates is often incompatible with runtime configuration.

+With that said, if you wish to contribute a pull request, please adopt the above principles or improve upon them.

 ## Getting started
 ```